← DeterminedAI home Exposure check Validator Pricing Blog

 Avalara, Vertex, and Thomson Reuters built tax engines for a world where the customer paid consultants to map products and accountants to file returns.
 DeterminedAI was built for a world where neither budget exists.

-Claude is the intelligence layer.
+The Tax Assistant is the interface.
+AI is the intelligence layer.
 Deterministic engines are the precision layer.
-Managed registrations and automated filings are the compliance layer.
-One product, three layers, no SOWs.
+Managed registrations and AI-assisted filings are the compliance layer.
+One product, no SOWs.

 Get started